-Note that prescription drug coverage is provided by the individual medical plan for Kaiser Permanente and for eligible expatriate employees and their Global Choice-enrolled dependents who fill a prescription outside the United States.
+Note that prescription drug coverage is provided by the individual medical plan for the Kaiser Permanente plans and for eligible expatriate employees and their Global Choice-enrolled dependents who fill a prescription outside the United States.
 For more information about prescription drug benefits for these plans, refer to the applicable medical plan section.